dakhodl/peacemaker/README.md

 ```
 git clone https://github.com/dakhodl/peacemaker.git
 cd peacemaker
-docker-compose build
+docker-compose up --build -d
 ```

-and then on subsequent app boots, simply call
+and then on subsequent app boots, just call `up`

 ```
-docker-compose up
+docker-compose up -d
 ```

 ### What is your Peacemaker identity?
 The app auto-generates a new tor idenity for you on first boot.

+You can print out your new .onion address with this command.

 ```
 docker-compose exec web bundle exec rake print_onion:address